 28th October 2017: It was time to publicly own up to the difficulties and to rub away at the glossy façade by writing Mission Fatigue;

-6th November 2017: My friend Richard got in touch to suggest Patreon as a way forward, which looked very promising;
+6th November 2017: My friend Richard got in touch to suggest Patreon as a way forward.
+It was a lightbulb moment;

-9th November 2017: In my usual obsessive way, I burned the midnight oil and launched my Patreon page;
+9th November 2017: For the rest of that week, I burned the midnight oil in my usual obsessive way and launched my Patreon page;

-10th November onwards: Followers immediately rallied, pledging monthly support from £3 per month;
+10th November onwards: Followers immediately rallied, pledging their monthly support from £3 per month;

 1st March 2018: With the recovery underway, I wrote Turning The Tide To Keep Art Alive, another pivotal moment;